 How To Know Whether SATA Cable or HDD is Bad?

 To determine whether the SATA cables or the hard drive is bad in your system, you have to test both components one by one-

 Firstly, ensure that your SATA cables are in good condition.
-Simply buy a brand new SATA data cable and then check whether the hard drive is working perfectly.
+Then, buy a brand new SATA data cable and check whether the hard drive works perfectly.
 You can read this guide article on SATA cable buying.

 If the drive is still not working or you are getting the “Hard drive not showing up” message, then use a different SATA power cable from the Power Supply.

 Still, if your drive doesn’t work after doing both things, the problems might be in your hard drive.
 To test the hard drive, you have to do the SMART (Self-monitoring analysis and reporting technology) test.

 This test will tell you whether your hard drive is failing or not by analyzing different aspects of your hard drive (read errors, reallocated sectors, failing block counts, erase fail, wear level, lifetime used, drives status, etc.)

 To perform this test go to the command prompt- type in wmic diskdrive get status, and press Enter- Now, it will show the status (If the status is ok, then your hard drive is healthy, and if the status is failed, then the hard drive is unhealthy.)